 3. Why use a PDU?

-PDUs provide a safe, efficient, and organized way to distribute power in a server rack.
-They help manage energy consumption, optimize space, and offer features such as monitoring and switching.
+PDUs provide a safe, efficient and organised way to distribute power within a server rack.
+They help manage energy consumption, optimise space and offer capabilities such as monitoring and switching.

 4. What is the difference between a power strip and a PDU?